-While earning his master of arts in journalism from Regent University, Cory MacNeil became deeply interested in the concept of world view; how world view affects understanding, shared understanding, and misunderstanding from the perspectives of journalist, subject, and audience.
-Post-graduation, he kept up a self-paced regiment of learning through a goal to watch all The Great Courses, where esteemed and decorated professors taught him
+While earning his Master of Arts in Journalism from Regent University, Cory MacNeil became deeply interested in the concept of world view; how world view affects understanding, shared understanding, and misunderstanding from the perspectives of journalist, subject, and audience.
+Post-graduation, he kept up a self-paced regimen of learning through a goal to watch all The Great Courses, where esteemed professors taught him

-Cory (First Sergeant MacNeil, retired) entered the University of Missouri as he was transitioning out of a twenty-year career in the U.S. Army, where his occupational specialties were combat engineer, electronic warfare, and cyber warfare.
-He is a member of the Sergeant Audie Murphy Club, Sergeant Morales Club, and unwilling recipient of the Enemy Marksmanship Badge (Purple Heart).
+Cory (First Sergeant MacNeil, retired) entered MU as he transitioned out of a twenty-year career in the U.S. Army where his occupational specialties were combat engineer, electronic warfare and cyber warfare.
+He is a member of the Sergeant Audie Murphy Club, Sergeant Morales Club and unwilling recipient of the enemy marksmanship badge (Purple Heart).
 He has lived in Texas, Colorado, Maryland; South Korea, Germany, Spain; and deployed to Iraq and Afghanistan.
 Combining the experience of his prior career with his scholarly interests, he is researching the role conflict photography plays in posing moral and ethical questions to society.

-Cory is grateful to the MU students, professors, deans, and administrators who offered their time during a busy semester to answer his questions about the application process, and offer frank assessment of the university and program as seen from the inside.
+Cory is grateful to the MU students, professors, deans and administrators who offered their time during a busy semester to answer his questions about the application process, and offer frank assessment of the University and program as seen from the inside.
 He is glad to pay this benefit forward to future students by responding to inquiries from applicants who are looking closely at MU.